- Using EOL

 Tracy Barbaro, Project Coordinator

 Tracy comes to EOL from Boston Public Schools, where she taught middle school technology.
 Prior to this, she worked for the National Park Service, the Student Conservation Association and the AmeriCorps National Service Program.
 Tracy focuses on outreach, the development of resources to help educators and learners utilize the species content from the Encyclopedia of Life and facilitating the development of educational partnerships.
-Tracy brings to EOL her extensive background in instructional technology, environmental education, and service learning.
+Tracy brings to EOL her background in instructional technology, environmental education, and service learning.

 The EOL Learning + Education group would like to thank the following individuals for their time and dedication to the Encyclopedia of Life: